johntringham/SeedGangGamesBlog/source/Evaze-Credits/index.md

 - Tom Howlett
 - Chris and Dan Bison
 - Connie Triggs
+- Sam Hooper
+- The original Seed Gang
+- Quiche Crew
+- Swamp Boys
 - Red-UI
-- The original Seed Gang
-- Quiche Crew and the Swamp Boys
 - My brother, sister, mum and dad
+- Everyone who told me to hurry up and release the game already
-- Everyone I forgot to put on this list (sorry)
+- Everyone who I forgot to put on this list (sorry)

-The game was made in Unity, and was originally prototyped for Ludum Dare 47 - you can play this version in your browser for free on [itch.io](https://zb.itch.io/evaze).
+The game was made in Unity, and was originally prototyped for Ludum Dare 47 - you can play the original version in your browser for free on [itch.io](https://zb.itch.io/evaze).

 The sound effects were either recorded or made using [Chiptone](https://sfbgames.itch.io/chiptone), and then edited in [Audacity](https://www.audacityteam.org).

+If you liked the game please remember to give it a review on the App Store/Google Play!
+It really helps

 Thanks for playing!